Physical Therapy Guide to Ankle Fracture

 How Is It Diagnosed?

-If the bone is piercing the skin, immediately go to a hospital emergency room.
+If the bone pierces the skin, go immediately to a hospital emergency room.

 How Can a Physical Therapist Help?